Anne Dunham

-Anne Patricia Dunham OBE (born 24 September 1948) is a British Para-equestrian who has competed in the Paralympic Games.
+Anne Patricia Dunham (24 September 1948 – 11 May 2025) was a British Para-equestrian who competed in the Paralympic Games.

 Early life and disability

 Whilst at school Dunham worked at a local stable in her spare time and, by the age of 16, she was running a yard of 80 horses at weekends.
-She has said that she "always wanted to compete" but whilst she was able to ride the horses in the stables their owners competed with them.
-Dunham was diagnosed with multiple sclerosis at the age of 27 and has used a wheelchair since the age of 30.
+She said that she "always wanted to compete" but whilst she was able to ride the horses in the stables their owners competed with them.
+Dunham was diagnosed with multiple sclerosis at the age of 27 and used a wheelchair from the age of 30.
 At the age of forty, when her husband sold his business, she bought a horse and began to compete.

 Paralympic career

 Dunham first competed at the Paralympics competing on Doodlebug in dressage events at the 1996 Atlanta Games where she won a bronze medal in the individual mixed Kur trot grade II, and gold in the open team event.
 In the individual mixed dressage grade II she finished just outside the medals in fourth position.

 At the 2000 Summer Paralympics, in Sydney, Dunham was part of the team that successfully defended their title in the open team dressage event.
 In the individual events at the games she finished fifth both in the mixed dressage - championship grade II and mixed dressage - freestyle grade II.